 Gathering information on a prospect should be part of every stage of your sales process, but it’s critically important before the presentation.
 Through conversations and online research, your goal should be to identify your buyer’s pain points and needs, as well as any other unique characteristics that you can use to create a tailor-made solution.

 Focusing on your product is fine—but ultimately, you have to convince your prospect why they should do business with you.
 Are you trustworthy?
 Do you have specialized insight on your industry?

 The “demonstrating value” stage means providing targeted content (including customer testimonials and competitive battle-sheets) as well as answering questions to position yourself as a trusted advisor.

 Here’s where you take all the talking and put it into writing.
-Based on the solutions you discussed with your prospect, lay out exactly what your company will provide, at what price, over what timeline.
+Based on the solutions you discussed with your prospect, lay out exactly what your company will provide, at what price, and over what timeline.

 The transaction isn’t a success until the customer gets what they’re paying for.
 Whether it’s physical delivery of a product or onboarding of a cloud software service, make sure you get off on the right foot with your newly-closed buyer by executing this step flawlessly.